UkoeHB/gitbook-sample/README.md

 // at command line (first time running gitbook, or when new plugins are added) gitbook install src

-// at commend line (every time rebuilding the book) gitbook build src docs
+// at command line (every time rebuilding the book) gitbook build src docs
 ```